Virtuant/gemfire/docs/review.md

 Through out this lab gfsh will be used to start and stop processes and also to initiate other commands to the cluster.

-All instructions assume commands are being executed in gfsh and also that gfsh was launched from the folder of the  workspace.
+All instructions assume commands are being executed in gfsh and also that gfsh was launched from a new folder.

-To get this folder do the following:
+So do the following:

     $ gfsh
         _________________________     __